mwillsmore/creepy-society/README.md

 /content/stories/<slug>/
   story.mdx        # panels + text
   archive.json     # citations
+  cover.jpg        # thumbnail shown on homepage
 ```

 Panel images live in `public/stories/<slug>` and are served with the Next.js `<Image>` component.

+Each story should include a `cover.jpg` thumbnail in its folder.
+The `copy-content` script copies it to `public/stories/<slug>/cover.jpg` so the homepage carousel can load it.
+A resolution around 800px wide works well; the build will automatically create smaller sizes as needed.

 Scarecrow story demonstrates using the Next.js `<Image>` component and a panel image stored in `public/stories/scarecrow/scarecrow.jpg`.